mypico/android-pico/README.md

 This will leave an apk at `android-pico/android-pico/build/outputs/apk/android-pico-debug.apk` and documentation files in the `android-pico/android-pico/build/docs` folder.

+## Install

 The easiest way to install the app is to deploy it to your phone via USB.
-To check whether your phone is developer-enabled and correctly connected, enter the following.
+Ensure your phone has [developer debugging](https://www.kingoapp.com/root-tutorials/how-to-enable-usb-debugging-mode-on-android.htm) enabled and connect it via USB to your computer.
+To check whether your phone is developer-enabled and correctly connected, enter the following on the computer it's connected to.

 ```
 adb devices -l